jepler/textual-totp/README.md

 This is because `ttotp` tries to only clear values that it set, by checking that the current clipboard value is equal to the value it pasted earlier.

-Search for a key by pressing "/" and then entering a case insensitive regular expression.
+Search for a key by pressing "/" and then entering a modified case insensitive regular expression.
 Press Ctrl+A to show all keys again.

+In this type of regular expression, a space ` ` stands for "zero or more characters, followed by whitespace, followed by zero or more characters"; the sequence backslash-space stands for a literal space.

+This makes it easy to search for e.g., "Jay Doe / example.com" by entering "ja d ex", while not requiring any sophisticated fuzzy search technology.

+Due to the simple way this is implemented, a space character inside a character class does not function as expected.
+Since complicated regular expressions are likely seldom used, this is not likely to be a huge limitation.

 Exit the app with Ctrl+C.